kyma-project/kyma/docs/api-gateway/docs/011-cr-api.md

 type: Custom Resource
 ---

-The `api.gateway.kyma.cx` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format the API Controller listens for.
+The `api.gateway.kyma-project.io` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format the API Controller listens for.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:
 ```
-kubectl get crd apis.gateway.kyma.cx -o yaml
+kubectl get crd apis.gateway.kyma-project.io -o yaml
 ```

 ## Sample Custom Resource